FarisAlbalawi/PhotoVideoEditor/README.md

 # PhotoVideoEditor
-Photo and Video Editor like snapchat &amp; instagrams swift 4
+Photo and Video Editor like snapchat & instagrams swift 4

 ## Features